thenativeweb/eventsourcingdb-client-rust/README.md

 }
 ```

-*Note that `Ping` does not require authentication, so the call may succeed even if the API token is invalid.*
+*Note that `ping` does not require authentication, so the call may succeed even if the API token is invalid.*

 If you want to verify the API token, call `verify_api_token`.
 If the token is invalid, the function will return an error: